 How to See the Wild Horses of Corolla

 Before attempting to see the majestic horses, bear in mind that there are a few laws in place regarding your interaction with the wild animals:

 - Do not pet the wild horses

 - Do not come within 50 feet of the horses

 - Do not bait or entice the horses

 These laws are in place to protect the horses but they’re also for your safety.
 Although the horses are calm and peaceful, they are still wild animals and could get spooked and injure you or your family.

 Keeping these guidelines in mind, it is possible to embark on a self-guided tour to spot the horses.
 You’ll need a car with 4-wheel drive.
 Many tourists get stuck in the sand each year attempting to spot the horses.

 From Corolla, head North on NC 12.
 You’ll pass the Whalehead and Currituck Beach Lighthouse.
 Eventually, you’ll reach a point where the paved road ends.
 Use that four-wheel drive to head out onto the sand and continue heading north on the four-wheel drive beach.
 Most people report that you’ll need to drive about 6 miles before you start spotting horses.

-Corolla Wild Horses Tours
+Corolla Wild Horses Tours and Guides

 While it is possible to do a self-guided journey, the best bet for seeing the wild horses of Corolla is to book a tour with one of the reputable companies in the OBX.
 Reservations are recommended, especially during peak tourism season in June and July.